tttapa/Control-Surface/doxygen/pages/MIDI.md

 }
 ```
 Note how the words `%USBMIDI_Interface`, `begin` and `update` in the previous
-snippet are shown in blue: these are links to the documentation for the relevant
+snippet are shown in blue and brown:
+these are links to the documentation for the relevant
 classes and functions.
 If you hover over them with your mouse pointer, you'll
 see a short description, and if you click on the link, it will take you to the
 detailed documentation.